sidgan/LHCDataAnalysis/README.md

 This data is produced by the LHC weekly.
 Analysing this data leads to useful information about the physical processes.
 Reproducibility is necessary so that any process can be simulated just like the original in a software at different times.
 Besides this, some process may be researched more by users and hence it needs to be made easily accessible to all the users.
 Accessibility is possible using replicas of data at some specified places.
 The user can then obtain the data from the nearest replica.
 Creating numerous replicas of every dataset is not feasible because the all datasets are vast.
 Maintaining and mirroring such vast datasets is an expensive job hence, the need of predicting which dataset might become popular is necessary.

-The process of predicting popularity of datasets�, hence which datasets� replicas should be created, is a machine learning problem.
+The process of predicting popularity of datasets, hence which datasets replicas should be created, is a machine learning problem.
 Hence, the aim of the problem is to use machine learning to predict which dataset will become popular and when.

 ##Goals